andri-sudarmawijaya/ci-core-ui-ion-auth/README.md

 # Ion Auth ACL
-### A handy access control list plugin for Ion Auth 2
+### A handy access control list plugin modifed for Ion Auth 3
 by [Steve Goodwin](https://uk.linkedin.com/pub/steve-goodwin/11/979/91a)

 Ben Edmunds did an amazing job at putting together a secure and well documented authentication system called Ion Auth, further to this I required a plugin which would work with this library and provide a full ACL (Access Control List) which add's a full permissions based layer below users groups.